gumaerc-testorg/21a.00-spring-2013/content/pages/readings.md

 {{< tdopen >}}

-{{% resource_link "d59a9859-953c-48f6-8f0b-71b8a7d17c87" "_Future of Mud: A Tale of Houses and Lives in Djenné_" %}}.
+[_Future of Mud: A Tale of Houses and Lives in Djenné_](http://www.icarusfilms.com/new2007/mud.html).
 Directed by Vogel, Susan.
 Produced by Marchand, Trevor HJ, and Samuel Sidibe.
 Prince Street Pictures, Distributed by First Run Icarus Films.
 Color, 58 min.
 2007. \[16mm/DVD\]

 {{< tdclose >}}